 Ms. Schefer is an active member of the Company's UK defined contribution pension scheme.
-Below are her accumulated balances as of December 31, 2020 and 2021.
+Below are her accumulated balances as of December 31, 2021 and 2022(1).

-Accumulated value Accumulated value
+Accumulated value at start of Accumulated value at year-end

-Name at start of year (\$) Compensatory (\$) (2) at year-end (\$)
+Name year (\$) Compensatory (\$) (2) (\$)

-Cath Schefer 993,463 61,918 1,055,381
+Cath Schefer 1,125,525 77,663 988,595

 (1) Ms. Schefer's pension scheme balance is held in GBP (£).
-The amounts above have been converted to Canadian dollars using an annual average exchange rate of 1.7243.
+The amounts above have been converted to Canadian dollars using an annual average exchange rate of 1.6079.

 (2) Represents the employer portion of contributions made to Ms. Schefer's pension fund.
 There are no above-market or preferential earnings credited to her account.
 Ms. Schefer's accumulated year-end balance includes both employee and employer contributions.
+The reduction in value at year-end is on account of the performance of the underlying investments held in her defined contribution pension account.